tobiasrupprecht/vault-benchmark/README.md

 Comment lines / Take lines out in regards of `namespace` in `init.py` and `prepare.py`.
 For OSS & Ent self-managed, you can uncomment lines in regards of `kv_version` in `prepare.py`.

+HCP:

+Most of /v1/sys not available on HCP - commented out where possible so far.
+Might need additional commenting in DB engine.